jmvh/liferay-tools/db2servicexml/README.md

 ------------
 - If your database uses sequences, you have to configure them manually in your service.xml
 - Finders can only return collections
+- For now only supports String, long and Boolean datatypes